dror27/dk-shack/vol1/songs/en/Sadness Is Effective.md

 \
 But through the darkness of his eyes\
 He’s shouting out in vain\
-The way he feels is whole & pleasant\
+The way he feels is whole and pleasant\
 But really not the same\
 \
 Howling out madly, he’s been\